 - Seize the opportunity to secure another $200 million in state matching funds for Bay marsh restoration this fall.
 We’ve already endorsed Proposition 3, the November state water bond that adds money for the San Francisco Bay Restoration Authority’s wetlands grants, beyond what the regional Measure AA parcel tax provides.

 - Encourage our federal elected officials to exercise vigorous oversight of EPA and block rollback of crucial water and air protections.
 We’ll urge Senators Feinstein and Harris, Nancy Pelosi and the entire Bay Area delegation to be tenacious watchdogs over the EPA’s budget, and the Clean Water Act that guards against pollution and destruction of wetlands.

+You can help by supporting Save The Bay generously.
+And sign up for action alerts and volunteer programs.
 The Bay Area and California have already shown we won’t let the Trump Administration take us backwards on environmental protection.
 Scott Pruitt’s resignation should only strengthen our resolve to make San Francisco Bay better for future generations, starting right here at home.